LukeHenry04/cse15l-lab-reports/Week2_Lab_Report.md

 ***

 ## Part 1 - Running a Web Server
-StringServer keeps track of a string and allows the user to add new lines to the string with the url path `/add-messages?s=<string>`, where <string> is the added line.
+StringServer keeps track of a string and allows the user to add new lines to the string with the url path `/add-messages?s=STRING`, where STRING is the added line.
 The code iplememnting StringServer is shown below:
 ```
 import java.io.IOException;